npm

 streams.get(id).send({message: "Hello, World!"});

-Prometheus metrics can be enabled by setting {prometheus: {enabled: true}}
+Prometheus metrics can be enabled by setting {prometheus: {enabled: true}}.
+The metrics will be available at /metrics.

 {